Zhang-Xuewen/QiYuan-Hosptial--Sticker-packs/README.md

 Have fun.

-> If you are using this work in your research or teaching, please include explicit acknowledge of this work and of our paper.
+> If you are using this work, please include explicit acknowledge of this project.
 >
 > Please check the sections of [**License**](#license) at the end.